-Every team has six players and the game lasts an hour, with a ten-minute break at the half time.
+Every team has six players and the game lasts an hour, with a ten-minute break at halftime.
 Each goal is greeted by a burst of music from Surna and Daman.
 So yes, there is a lot of cheering as well to make sure that things do not get dull.
-The game adds a unique excitement and enthusiasm to the two weeks long festival.
+The game adds unique excitement and enthusiasm to the two-week-long festival.

 13. Ladakh Festival / Ladakh Harvest Festival

 Ladakh Harvest Festival, simply known as Ladakh Festival, is probably the biggest and one of the most popular of all fairs and festivals of Ladakh.
 I believe the original idea of this festival was to celebrate the harvest season but now it has developed into something much grander.

 It is celebrated in the month of September and lasts for a full two weeks, coming to an end at the Ladakh Polo ground.
 A lot of people plan their visit to Ladakh in September so they could be a part of the Ladakh festival.
 What makes it so popular?
 It is because of the nature of this festival.

 It is a grand celebration that attracts performances from the entire region, displaying an amazing cultural diversity.
 Performers from all over Ladakh come together to showcase an array of cultural events, impressive dance, and traditional music performances, in colorful vibrant robes and masks.